Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 Our exploration of the corpora exposed what we might have suspected; the various programing languages have a unique dialect which can be used to identify them.
 Consequently, when the `README.md` had very few words, was not properly written, or had encoded information, our model had a harder time classifying the repo.
 In future iterations, we would recommend setting a minimum word count per document.
 Document length was also shown to significantly indicate when a document belongs to the "JavaScript" or "C++" class.
 Future models may take advantage of these findings.
 Lastly we saw that some bigrams where characteristic of the separate languages.

 Our first pass at modeling was promising.
 Our best decision tree had an accuracy of 72% on validate and 65% on test, which beat the baseline accuracy of 56%.
-That model used a TD-IDF vectorizer on the `'clean'` corpus.
-We believe using other classification models, such as random forest or naive bayes, in conjunction with optimized parameters like max depth or larger n-grams will yeild reliable, production ready results.
+That model used a TF-IDF vectorizer on the `'clean'` corpus.
+We believe using other classification models, such as random forest or naive bayes, in conjunction with optimized parameters like max depth or larger n-grams will yield reliable, production ready results.

 In this project, we have shown that the programming language of a GitHub repo can be correctly classified by the contents of the `README.md`.
 If time allowed and the following considerations were implemented in code, we suspect the result would be higher in accuracy and more consistent on unseen data.